 Thirty minutes after arriving at the shop I found my gown and was swiping my card.
 I did have to pay a rush shipping fee of SEVEN HUNDRED DOLLARS.
 MMMMF I still cry a little but knew I had to have the dress in time.

 If you are located in Minneapolis, Denver, Dallas, Portland, Seattle, or Miami I HIGHLY HIGHLY recommend A & Be Bridal!

 And if you’re one of my Minneapolis girls, say hi to Kristin, she’s the best!

-Because the dress is pretty simple I wanted a belt to add some interest.
+Because the dress is pretty simple I want a belt to add some interest.
 A & Be has tons of accessories and most of them are handmade!

-Our photographer was the reigning queen of wedding photography-
+Our photographer is the reigning queen of wedding photography-

-She was super fun to work with, organized, laid back, and was always in close contact when we had questions.
+She is super fun to work with, organized, laid back, and incredibly sweet.
+And she was always in close contact when we had any questions.
+She basically acted as our wedding coordinator and I don’t know how I would have done it without her.
 I not so secretly referred to her as my BFF and secretly referred to her as mac-attack.

 She actually works with her husband, Joey, and the two of them are the dream team of wedding photography.
 And I’m all about that BOGO.